nocomplexity/FreeAndOpenMachineLearning/whatisml.rst

 - AI (Artificial intelligence) is concerned with solving tasks that are easy for humans but hard for computers.

 - ML (Machine learning) is the science of getting computers to act without being explicitly programmed.
 Machine learning (ML) is basically a learning through doing.
-Often ML is regarded as a subset of AI.
+Often machine learning is regarded as a subset of AI.

 - NLP (Natural language processing) is the part of machine learning that has to do with language (usually written).
 NLP concepts are outlined more in depth in another chapter of this book.